 Australian PGA ahead of Open to accommodate Presidents Cup

-GOLD COAST, Australia (AP) — Marc Leishman’s quest for a first professional victory on home soil got off to a strong start Thursday with a 4-under 68 to sit two strokes behind the first-round leaders.
+GOLD COAST, Australia (AP) — Marc Leishman’s quest for a first professional victory at home made a good start with a 4-under 68 to sit two strokes behind the Australian PGA first-round leaders on Thursday.

 Leishman, starting on the 10th, had two bogeys and two birdies on his first nine before making birdie on four of his final seven holes at Royal Pines.

-Leaders Jake McLeod and fellow Australian Matt Jager shot 66s had a one-stroke lead over South Korean Jae-woong Eom and Dimitrios Papadatos.
+Leaders Jake McLeod and fellow Australian Matt Jager shot 66s, and led by one stroke over Jae-woong Eom and Dimitrios Papadatos.

 Leishman, who was in a group tied for fifth, said his round could have been better.